matiasaravia52/finances-app/README.md

 - Tablets
 - Mobile phones

+## 👨‍💻 Developer Notes

-## 🔄 State Management
+### State Management

+This application uses React's built-in state management with hooks:

-- React's built-in hooks for local state
+- `useState` for component-level state
-- Custom hooks for API integration
+- `useEffect` for side effects and API calls
-- TypeScript for type-safe state management
+- `useContext` for global state (authentication)

+### Formatting Utilities

+The application includes several utility functions for consistent formatting:

+- `numberFormatter.ts`: Formats numbers as currency with proper thousand separators
+- `dateFormatter.ts`: Formats dates in a user-friendly way, including relative time

+### Dynamic Categories

+Categories in the filter dropdown are dynamically loaded based on the selected transaction type:

+- When "Income" is selected, only income categories are shown
+- When "Expense" is selected, only expense categories are shown
+- When "All" is selected, all categories are shown

+### Pagination Implementation

+The pagination system includes:

+- Server-side pagination for better performance
+- Customizable items per page
+- Page navigation controls
+- Current page indicator

 ## 📄 License